vuejs/pinia/packages/docs/cookbook/migration-vuex.md

 # Migrating from Vuex ≤4

 Although the structure of Vuex and Pinia stores is different, a lot of the logic can be reused.
 This guide serves to help you through the process and point out some common gotchas that can appear.
+Likewise, [this article from VueSchool](https://vueschool.io/articles/vuejs-tutorials/how-to-migrate-from-vuex-to-pinia/) is a great case study of migrating a real application one step at a time.

 ## Preparation